 Students will plan, prepare, execute and evaluate various experiences with individuals with special needs in schools and agencies in the greater Long Beach area.
 Students will learn specific techniques of working with children, adults, parents and staff to provide an appropriate experience for the individual with special needs.
 There are 54 lab hours required for this course.
 Proof of current state mandated immunizations and negative TB status and fingerprint clearance are required to participate.
 Instructor approval required.
-According to SB 792, effective September 1.
-2016, a person may not be employed or volunteer at a child care center or family child care home unless he or she has been immunized against influenza, pertussis, and measles (Health and Safety Code sections 1596, 7995 (a) (2)).
-Transferable to CSU
+According to SB 792, effective September 1, 2016, a person may not be employed or volunteer at a child care center or family child care home unless he or she has been immunized against influenza, pertussis, and measles (Health and Safety Code sections 1596, 7995 (a) (2)).

-CDSED 70 3.0 units Curriculum for Special Needs 54 hours lecture Grading: letter grade
+Curriculum for Special Needs 54 hours lecture